 Storage |

-256GB SSD |
+500GB SSD |

-512GB SSD or larger |
+1TB SSD or larger |

-Graphics | AMD or Intel integrated graphics | Discrete NVIDIA or AMD graphics processor |
+Graphics | AMD or Intel integrated GPU | Discrete NVIDIA or AMD GPU (see Windows vs Mac FAQ below) |

-Communications | 802.11g/n, webcam, microphone | 802.11ac, webcam, microphone |
+Communications | 802.11ac Wi-Fi 5 webcam, microphone |

+Updated for the 2024-2025 academic year.
 If you have any questions, contact coe.support@oregonstate.edu |

 You may purchase a laptop from any vendor you choose, as long as it meets our recommended or minimum specifications, however the following options may provide a better value:

 Students in Civil and Construction Engineering and Mechanical, Industrial and Manufacturing Engineering programs will need to run Windows-only software with heavier 3D graphics needs.
-We highly recommend that students purchase a native windows laptop if entering these programs.
+We highly recommend that students purchase a native Windows laptop if entering these programs.

 The college computer labs are another option, but are limited in their capacity.
-A laptop with dedicated NVIDIA/Radeon RX/Vega graphics for these majors may aid in modeling software.

 CBEE: Windows or Mac